Community Dialogues

 March 2: Purdue Extension Marion County, Indianapolis

-March 5: Indiana Muslim Community Association, Indianapolis
+March 5: Indianapolis Muslim Community Association

-March 8: West Lafayette Public Library, West Lafayette
+March 8: West Lafayette Public Library

 March 15: Christ Church Cathedral, Indianapolis